top1944/duckuments/docs/atoms_85_fall2017_projects/23_super_learning/20-intermediate-design-document-super-learning.md

-#  Supervised Learning: intermediate report {#devel-super-learning status=beta}
+#  Supervised Learning: intermediate report {#super-learning-int-report status=beta}

 ## Part 1: System interfaces

 The system architecture is shown below.
 ![Plug 1](intermediate_plug1.png)

 ### Logical architecture

 - Please describe in detail what the desired functionality will be.
 What will happen when we click "start"?

 * The desired functionality is the deep imitation learning network.
 How the function works is the following: the node of trained deep imitation learning network subscribes to the image published by compressed image node, does computation,  then publishes control commands(orientation and velocity) to the inverse kinematic node.

 - Please describe for each quantity, what are reasonable target values.
 (The system architect will verify that these need to be coherent with others.)